-Chocolate Pomegranate Energy Balls are the perfect no-bake, high-fiber on-the-go snack, naturally sweetened with dates.
-Not only are they full of antioxidants, but they are gluten-free and can be made vegan.
+Chocolate Pomegranate Energy Balls are healthy and filling energy bites made with dates.
+Not only are they full of antioxidants, but these date power balls are gluten-free and can be made vegan.

 How was your holiday?
 Did you enjoy time with friends and family, and eat lots of yummy things?
 I hope you made many memories, some of which revolved around food.
 Because food is nostaglic.

 These Chocolate Pomegranate Energy Balls are addicting, I’ll just go ahead and tell you that now.
-You only need a few ingredients and you have a quick snack ready.
+You only need a few ingredients and you have these quick healthy chocolate energy balls

 - Food Processor (I love this one)